PatrickVLy/coding-quiz/README.md

 8. created a function to run when the quiz is completed to prompt the user for their name and then stop the timer.

 9. Created a function to log the user name and score into the high score table which will be visible when game is over

+## Technology Used

+1. HTML
+2. CSS
+3. Javascript